 Business Administration, B.A.

-The business administration program prepares students for 21st century organizations.
-The Bachelor of Arts degree program addresses real world issues such as sustainability, multi-cultural, diverse organizations, as well as questioning our consumer driven economy.
+Trinity Washington University’s Business Administration degree program in Washington DC prepares students for leadership in 21st century organizations.
+Our Bachelor of Arts curriculum addresses real-world issues through an interdisciplinary approach, focusing on sustainability, multicultural diverse organizations, and critical analysis of consumer-driven economies.
 In addition, the program provides an overview of current management theories and core functional expertise.
 Four specific themes are emphasized across the curriculum.
 These include a.) sustainability and globalization, b.) diversity and inclusion, c.) ethical decision making, and d.) leadership.
 In keeping with Trinity values, students will be encouraged to reflect, assess and develop their own leadership potential.

 The business administration program is based on a cumulative four-year program and supports both a major and minor degree.
 During their first two years, students may begin introductory survey courses in business, management, organizational behavior, leadership, and economic theories.
 During years three and four, students will focus on specialized topics including strategy, change, globalization, business/government/society relations, culture, and ethics.